 The Secondary department (Senior Blue and Senior Red)

 The intent of our whole school curriculum is to ensure our pupils develop the necessary skills, knowledge and attitude to achieve fulfilling lives.
-The Secondary Department continues our pupils' school journey towards achieving this important purpose.
+The Primary and Secondary Departments continue our pupils' school journey towards achieving this important purpose.

 We aim to achieve our curriculum intent by providing fantastic teaching and learning in an environment where everyone is cared for, valued and respected.
 (Mission Statement)